 Why bother with abuse of power revisionism accountability?
 Two reasons: Teaching and healing.
 We need to find ways to do this, with dignity and honor, which can be done, in Santa Cruz as elsewhere.
 It is our duty, as enfrancised citizens, to stand up.
 Do all local analogies trivialize?
 Did MLK “repeat” himself?
 Every important redress of grievance in history had to be repeated until it generated enough shame for reconciliation.

 Abuse of power is an unlawful act in an official capacity.
 Example: A Judge who knowingly submits false information on a traffic ticket.
 Replied Fred Keeley in classic last word finale style, “DON’T YOU THINK I READ THE FUCKING THING?”
 Of course you did.
 See “Judge Fixes Own Red Light Ticket” for an analysis of the cited example.
 I marvel at how a former California Assembly Speaker Pro Tem would possess the temerity to front the re-election of a Superior Court Judge literally caught fixing her own red light ticket, who should have been censured out of office rather than promoted for re-election.
 It was only when competition emerged with challenger Annrae Angel that Symons knew she would have to answer questions publicly about fixing her own red light ticket.
 Nancy de la Peña entered after Symons calls off her re-election.
 Nary a word from the local ACLU Chapter before, since or later.
 Many people figure that’s just how it is.
 Others fear the outcome if they were to speak out, so they look the other way.

 “It’s OK for you to use ‘foul language.’
 It discredits me.
 Furthermore, I could genuflect before you and it wouldn’t make any difference.”
-I’ve never actually said that to anyone, but it comes to mind for the previous two entries.
+I’ve never actually said that to anyone, but it comes to mind for the previous entry.